 11 reasons to love Whyte’s UK-Proof Design Features

-- Maximising the space between the tyres and frame tubes keep the wheels turning in muddy conditions that might stall a bike with less generous clearance.
+- Whyte Mountain Bikes maximise the space between the tyres and frame tubes keep the wheels turning in muddy conditions that might stall a bike with less generous clearance.

-- All cables are enclosed with full outer casing to resist corrosion.
+- All cables on a Whyte bike are enclosed with full outer casing to resist corrosion.

 - The slot at the top of the seat tube is forward facing to keep out the crud that’s inevitably sprayed up from the rear wheel.

-- Whyte promise lifetime guaranteed pivot bearings on every full suspension Whyte MTB – we don’t know any other company who offers this warranty.
+- Whyte bikes promise lifetime guaranteed pivot bearings on every full suspension Whyte MTB – we don't know any other bike manufacturers who offers this warranty.

 - Crud Catcher down-tube bosses let you bolt a mountain bike mudguard to the underside of the frame's down tube and get rid of the guard's original rubber band fittings.

-- Getta Grip seat clamp (on every Whyte hardtail): Ergonomically designed for ease of use, even with cold hands, this QR seatclamp can be operated on the fly so you can drop the saddle without stopping.
+- Getta Grip seat clamp: Ergonomically designed for ease of use, even with cold hands, this QR seatclamp can be operated on the fly so you can drop the saddle without stopping.
 With practise, Getta Grip offers close-to dropper-seat action without the expense.
-(For the uninitiated, a dropper seatpost lets you raise and lower the saddle using a handlebar control, so you can adjust the seat to the optimal height on both the uphill and downhill.)
+(For the uninitiated, a dropper seatpost lets you raise and lower the saddle using a handlebar control, so you can adjust the seat to the optimal height on both the uphill and downhill).

-- If the bike has a dropper seatpost (most Whyte MTBs from £1,699), it will have an Intergrip integrated seat clamp, which combines a rubber o-ring seal for the top of the frame seat tube and a rubber collar round the post to keep out the rain.
+- If the bike has a dropper seatpost (Whyte mountain bikes from £1299), it will have an Intergrip integrated seat clamp, which combines a rubber o-ring seal for the top of the frame seat tube and a rubber collar round the post to keep out the rain.
 Some Whyte bikes even come with an adjustable dropper post which is ideal for younger people who still have some growing to go or to allow riders a preference when choosing size.